manufont/redux-full-socket/README.md

 The server-side store can include additionnal reducers for server-specific tasks.

-The library consists of a server and 2 storeEnhancers: one for the client, one for the server.
+The library consists of a server and 2 redux store enhancers: one for the client, one for the server.

 ## progress

 The project is at its very beginning.

 For now, the server-side persistence is achieved by using [redux-persist](https://github.com/rt2zz/redux-persist) with a custom async storage using [node_redis](https://github.com/NodeRedis/node_redis).

-The user management is done by asking the client a token, with no verification at all.
-Also not good.

 The server-side state architecture needs to be improved.